 The plan document should outline eligibility requirements for QSEHRA participation.

-Under IRS requirements, the business must extend eligibility to all full-time employees.
+Under IRS requirements, the organization must extend eligibility to all full-time employees.
 The spouses and dependents of eligible employees are also automatically eligible.

-The business can choose whether to extend the benefit to part-time workers.
+The organization can choose whether to extend the benefit to part-time workers.

 Effective dates of participation